AhmedEid3/AhmedEid3/README.md

 # Ahmed Eid ![](https://komarev.com/ghpvc/?username=AhmedEid3)

 ## About Me
-I am a JavaScript Developer specializing in front-end frameworks like React.
+I am a JavaScript Developer specializing in front-end frameworks like React and NextJS.
 With a strong interest in Design Systems, Web Accessibility, and Serverless Technologies, particularly Google Cloud, I have experience working with Agile methodology (Scrum and Kanban).
 I am dedicated to expanding my skillset through the development of JAM (JavaScript, APIs, Mark Up) stack applications using the Next.js framework.
 Additionally, I have hands-on experience in integrating payment gateways such as Barclays, Stripe, Google Pay, and Apple Pay.

 ## Skills